frankkramer-lab/ndexr/README.md

 might be useful to convert an RCX object from/to JSON manually, for example for down-/uploading a CX file from/to a NDEx server via the web interface.
-For handling the network information within R, besides RCX objects, one can use NGraph objects.
+For handling the network information within R, besides RCX objects, one can use RCXgraph objects.
 A lossless conversion between the two files can be done using the following functions:

     ## convert RCX to JSON